Przejdź do głównej zawartości

 When: Just after the Vite server is created in “dev” mode, but before the listen() event is fired.
 See Vite’s createServer API for more.

-Why: To update Vite server options and middleware.
+Why: To update Vite server options and middleware, or enable support for refreshing the content layer.

 Type: ViteDevServer